- Hue-Sun Ahn, Ph.D. – Licensed Psychologist, Assistant Director

 Dr. Forest enjoys many outdoor activities including tennis, hiking, camping, kayaking, skiing, and boating.
 He also is an avid photographer in his free time.

-Margarita Leahy is a bilingual/bicultural Nationally Certified Counselor (NCC), New Jersey Licensed Professional Counselor (LPC) and a Licensed Clinical Alcohol and Drug Counselor (LCADC)who joined CAPS in 2014 and is now the Assistant Director.
+Margarita Leahy is a bilingual/bicultural Nationally Certified Counselor (NCC), New Jersey Licensed Professional Counselor (LPC) and a Licensed Clinical Alcohol and Drug Counselor (LCADC)who joined MHS in 2014 and is now a co-Assistant Director.

 Ms. Leahy is a member of The American Counseling Association, National Board for Certified Counselors, New Jersey Association of College Counseling, New Jersey Counselor Association and The Higher Education Case Managers Association.

-Outside of her CAPS role, Ms. Leahy enjoys her own practice/self care of yoga, meditation, and mindfulness.
+Outside of her MHS role, Ms. Leahy enjoys her own practice/self care of yoga, meditation, and mindfulness.

 Before coming to the College, Robbin worked at several NJ domestic violence agencies, the Morris County Child Advocacy Center, Princeton House, and in private practice.
 Her professional areas of interest include utilizing art and other creative techniques to heal from trauma and loss, family issues, interpersonal relationships, LGBTQ concerns, and issues of diversity/ multicultural sensitivity.

-In addition to providing counseling, Robbin is also the Prevention Coordinator for our center.
+In addition to providing counseling, Robbin coordinates the MHS Peer Education program for the center.
 She is passionate about working with various student and professional groups on campus to enhance emotional well- being, increase resiliency and coping, and decrease barriers to assistance.

 In her free time, Robbin enjoys spending time at the beach and spending time with family and friends.